Complaint or claim

-Your personal data is initially collected and processed by us and we do not sell your personal data.
+Your personal data is initially collected and processed by us as controllers and we do not sell your personal data.
 This means that your personal data will be handled by our employees, but only personnel who need such access to conduct their work.

 We will share your personal data with our IT suppliers who will process these on our behalf and on our instructions to ensure good and secure IT operations.
 We only share your personal data with our IT suppliers if it is necessary for them to fulfil their obligations towards us according to the contract that we have with them.